Knight1/VanMooof-Module/README.md

 ### Bootloader

-Press ESC until the MCU reboots and holds itself in the Bootloader.
+Press ESC on the UART Port until the MCU reboots and holds itself in the Bootloader.
+It will display.
 ```console
 STM32 bootloader <1.09> Muco Technologies (c)2019
 ```

-> [!CAUTION]
->Be careful to not delete the application with ea.
->
->Otherwise you have a briked Cartdrige, as till now no Y-Modem Compatible Firmware file is available

 Example Bootloader Output: